ASebastianRodriguez/kws_project_AX630C-AX650N/README.md

+# TRAINING A KWS MODEL FROM SCRATCH FOR AX630C/AX650N
-# KeyWord Spotting (KWS) for M5Stack LLM Kit (Axera AX630C)
+## KeyWord Spotting (KWS) for M5Stack LLM Kit (Axera AX630C)
-# With minor changes it is functional on AX650N
+## With minor changes it is functional on AX650N

 ## 1) Initial Data:
 - Developed by:      ASRC.